EU may fast-track sale of drug remdesivir as treatment for Covid-19

 As pressure mounts to ramp up production of the drug, Gilead has said it was in discussions with chemical and drug manufacturers to produce remdesivir for Europe and Asia until at least 2022.

-The company is also negotiating long-term licenses with several generic drugmakers in India and Pakistan to produce remdesivir for developing countries.
+The company is also negotiating long-term licences with several generic drugmakers in India and Pakistan to produce remdesivir for developing countries.

-But it is still unclear how soon sufficient amounts of the drug could be available to meet the world’s need for a treatment.
+But it is still unclear how soon sufficient quantities of the drug could be available to meet the world’s need for a treatment.

 Apart from remdesivir, Mr Rasi said other possible treatments against Covid-19 that may be available quickly are those based on monoclonal antibodies, which can “neutralise” the new coronavirus that causes Covid-19.